Koudela/eArc-eventTree/README.md

 `destination` and `maxDepth`.
 Each event travels from the `start` observer vertice to the `destination` observer vertice in a linear manner.
-Thereafter it behaves as if it performs a wide search on the remaining tree. `maxDepth` restricts the overall travel to vertices that a maximal distance from the `start` vertice of `maxDepth`.
+Thereafter it behaves as if it performs a wide search on the remaining tree. `maxDepth` restricts the overall travel to vertices with a maximal distance from the `start` vertice of `maxDepth`.
 If `maxDepth` is configured to `null` there is no restriction.
 If `destination` is `null` the `start` vertice is also the `destination` vertice.
 And if `start` is `null` the event starts at the root of